-- Diabetes (high blood sugar) – this can affect the circulation in your feet, causing a loss of feeling and diabetic neuropathy.
+- Diabetes (high blood sugar) - can affect the circulation in your feet, cause a loss of feeling, and trigger diabetic neuropathy.

 - Inflammation.
-Some types of food (such as foods high in refined sugar and trans fats) can cause inflammation in the feet and even plantar fasciitis.
+Some types of food (including foods with refined sugar and trans fats) can increase inflammation in your feet and even cause plantar fasciitis.

 - Obesity.
-Obviously, the more you weigh, the more pressure on your feet .
-This can result in plantar fasciitis and heel pain.
-It can also exacerbate bunions and hammertoes.
+The more you weigh the more force your feet have to bear.
+Obesity can lead to plantar fasciitis and heel pain.
+It can also worsen bunions and hammertoes.

-- Osteoporosis (weakened bones) – if you have osteoporosis, you are more susceptible to stress fractures and trauma-related breaks.
+- Osteoporosis (weakened bones).
+Bones weakened by osteoporosis are more susceptible to stress fractures and trauma-related breaks.

-- Poor circulation - Circulatory problems caused by smoking, diabetes, and other conditions can create a number of problems in your feet and legs.
+- Poor circulation - Circulatory problems caused by peripheral artery disease (PAD), smoking, diabetes, and other conditions can create various problems with your feet and legs.

 Tips for proper nutrition

-- Although good nutrition alone may not be enough to prevent all the above, it can nonetheless play a key role in achieving better health – including improved foot health.
+Although good nutrition alone may not prevent all of the above medical conditions from forming, it can be a vital part of achieving better health – including improved foot health.

-- Blood sugar levels.
-For diabetes sufferers, it’s essential to monitor and control blood glucose levels.
+- Control blood sugar levels.
+If you suffer from diabetes, it is important to monitor and control your blood glucose levels.

 - Exercise regularly.
-Although exercise is not, in itself, a form of nutrition, regular exercise can help keep bones and foot infrastructure healthy, and reduce bone loss.
+Although exercise is not a form of nutrition in the traditional sense, regular exercise can help "feed" your bones and minimise bone loss.

-- Increase intake of calcium and vitamin D. This will help you build stronger bones and combat the onset of osteoporosis.
+- Increase intake of calcium and vitamin D. By building stronger bones with daily vitamins and minerals, you can combat the onset of osteoporosis.

-In addition to the above tips, you should monitor your foot health and visit your doctor if you notice problems with your feet.
-Identifying and diagnosing foot problems in their early stages can help you reduce the likelihood of long-term adverse effects.
+In addition to the above tips, you should monitor your foot health and visit your doctor if you begin to notice weakness, pain, numbness, or any other abnormal sensation in your feet.
+Catching foot problems in their early stages can help you reduce the likelihood of long-term adverse effects.

 Always talk to your GP before changing your diet.